 \subsection{Convex relaxation}

 When $H$ is not submodular, the connections between its Lov\'asz extension and tight convex relaxation for exact minimization, outlined in Section \ref{sect:SFM}, break down.
 However, Problem \eqref{eq:NonSubMin} can still be converted to a non-smooth convex optimization problem, via a different convex extension.
 Given a set function $H$, its \emph{convex closure} $h^-$ is the point-wise largest convex function from $[0,1]^d$ to $\R$ that always lower bounds $H$.
 Intuitively, $h^-$ is the \emph{tightest} convex extension of $H$ on $[0,1]^d$.
-The following equivalence holds \cite[Prop.
+The following equivalence holds \citep[Prop.
 3.23]{Dughmi2009}:

-Unfortunately, evaluating and optimizing the convex closure of a general set function is NP-hard \cite{Vondrak2007}.
-The key property that makes Problem \eqref{eq:DisctCont} efficient to solve when $H$ is submodular is that its convex closure then coincides with its {Lov\'asz extension}, i.e., $h^- = h_L$.
-This property no longer holds if $H$ is only approximately submodular.
-But, in this case, a weaker key property holds: we show in Lemma \ref{lem:ModularApprox} that the {Lov\'asz extension} approximates $h^-$, and that the same vectors that served as its subgradients in the submodular case can still serve as approximate subgradients to $h^-$. \\
+Unfortunately, evaluating and optimizing $h^-$ for a general set function is NP-hard \cite{Vondrak2007}.
+The key property that makes Problem \eqref{eq:DisctCont} efficient to solve when $H$ is submodular is that its convex closure then coincides with its tractable {Lov\'asz extension}, i.e., $h^- = h_L$.
+This equivalence no longer holds if $H$ is only approximately submodular.
+But, in this case, a weaker key property holds: Lemma \ref{lem:ModularApprox} shows that the {Lov\'asz extension} approximates the convex closure $h^-$, and that the same vectors that served as its subgradients in the submodular case can serve as approximate subgradients to $h^-$.